codegod100/logseq/pages/portland zu 2021-09-16.md

 - https://doc.anagora.org/node-club
-- veronika email Kris with email draft and seewhat he says
+- veronika email Kris with email draft and see what he says
 - google form
 	- wtf bro
 - look at sams handbook